-As I carved two pumpkins without counting them earlier in the month (the first attempt at Low Light on the Isle of May, and the second seagull: pumpkins eighteen and nineteen.)
-So although this is pumpkin 29, it is my 31st pumpkin, so I can finally lay down my carving tools and rest.
+I carved two pumpkins without counting them earlier in the month (the first attempt at Low Light on the Isle of May, and the second seagull: pumpkins eighteen and nineteen.)
+So, although this is pumpkin 29, it is my 31st pumpkin, so I can finally lay down my carving tools and rest.
 I had to pick a simple design, as the inside of the pumpkin was coming away in chunks, and the flesh was very thin.

 Pumpkin Carving Hints and Tips Index: